QM-Quality-Manager/qmplus-docs/content/en/docs/userguide/documents.md

 weight: 3
 toc: true
 ---
-This section lets you browse the published document dashboards, access the documents and favorite documents.
+This section allows you to browse through the published document dashboards, access individual documents, and mark your favorite documents for easy access later.

-Clicking on the `Documents` gives access to the document dashboards published.
+Clicking on the `Documents` option provides access to the published document dashboards.

-## Document dashboards
+## Document Dashboards

 {{< figure src="/images/documents/documents_1.png" caption="documents_1.png" width="1024">}}

-The `Documents` menu gives the user access to all the document dashboards visible for the user given their department and permissions.
+The `Documents` menu grants users access to all document dashboards that are visible to them based on their assigned department and permissions.

 {{< figure src="/images/documents/documents_2.png" caption="documents_2.png" width="1024">}}

-The user can navigate between list by clicking on the arrow next to the current dashboard name, as well as click on documents to open a document.
-Furthermore they can mark documents as favorites.
+Users can navigate between different lists by clicking on the arrow next to the current dashboard name.
+They can also click on individual documents to open them and mark documents as favorites for easier access later.

-> Favorite documents will be visible in the the users dashboard if they have the `Favorite documents` component added to their dashboard.
+> Documents marked as favorites will be visible in the user's dashboard if they have added the `Favorite Documents` component to their dashboard.
+This feature makes it more convenient to quickly access frequently used or important documents.